-In the interim period Audit Wales have worked to clear the remaining queries, and at the committee meeting today they are presenting their ISA260 report stating that they are proposing to issue an unqualified audit report for the HEIW annual accounts for 2019/20.
+In the interim period Audit Wales worked to clear the remaining queries, and at the Audit & Assurance Committee on 23rd June 2020 they presented their final ISA260 report stating that they are proposing to issue an unqualified audit report for the HEIW annual accounts for 2019/20.
+At the meeting Members recommended that the Board should receive and approve the 2019/20 annual accounts.